 Risk Evaluation for Methylene Chloride

-After releasing the scope documents, the dockets for each of the first 10 chemicals were open for public comments.
+After releasing the scope documents for each of the first 10 chemicals undergoing risk evaluation under TSCA, the dockets for each of these first 10 chemicals were open for public comments.
 Read EPA’s Responses to Public Comments Received on the Scope Documents for the First Ten Chemicals for Risk Evaluation under TSCA.
-This document addresses cross-cutting public comments received in response to EPA publishing the scope documents.
+This document addresses cross-cutting public comments received in response to the scope document.

-Review of Methylene Chloride Prior to the Lautenberg Act
+Review of MC Prior to Amended TSCA